Find out more about SVP Ozanam Camp Holy Island-

 * A separate towel for use at the beach

-* At least one full change of clothing, including footwear
+* At least four pairs of bottoms (Tracksuit/Leggings /Jogging Pants) including footwear

 * Several changes of underwear